scylladb/scylla-migrator/README.md

 # Running on a live Spark cluster

+The Scylla Migrator is built against Spark 2.3.1, so you'll need to run that version on your cluster.

 After running `build.sh`, copy the jar from `./target/scala-2.11/scylla-migrator-assembly-0.0.1.jar` and the `config.yaml` you've created to the Spark master server.

 Then, run this command on the Spark master server: